adityamote2205/BiteBliss/README.md

 ## Features

-- View a list of restaurants
+- **Restaurant Listings:** View a comprehensive list of restaurants including their name, location, price range, and average rating.
-- See detailed information about each restaurant, including reviews, location, and price range
+- **Restaurant Details:** Access detailed information about each restaurant, such as reviews, location on a map, and pricing options.
-- Add new restaurants to the database
+- **User Reviews:** Leave reviews and ratings for restaurants to share your experiences with others.
-- Update restaurant information
+- **Add New Restaurants:** Contribute to the platform by adding new restaurants that are not yet listed.
-- Leave reviews and ratings for restaurants
+- **Update Restaurant Information:** Keep restaurant details up-to-date by editing their information when necessary.

 ## Technologies Used